HYUNSEONG-KIM/UILC/README.md

 # UILC

+**U**niform **I**llumination **L**ight **C**alcuation

 ## About The Project

 Uniform irradiation light sources are widely used in many industrial and research fields.
-This project is a python implementation of finding LED locations of array that produces unifrom irradiation on target plane.
+This project is a python implementation of finding LED locations of array that produces unifrom irradiation on the target plane.

+Theorical backgtrounds and further reading sources are written in `theories.ipynb` file in `/docs` directory.

 ### Language and library dependencies